Skip to main content

 Runner.run_sync(agent, query)

-• core primitives: Agents, Handoffs, and Guardrails
+• core primitives: Agents, Handoffs, Guardrails, and Agent-as-Tool patterns (plus Sessions and Tracing)

 • Python-first with built-in tracing and MCP support.